India: Tata Ultra Mega-01/Mundra and Anjar

 Action

 In June 2011, CAO found the complaint eligible and initiated an assessment.
-A CAO dispute resolution team visited the site in August and October 2011 to engage with the parties and explore options for resolving the issues raised.
-Following these discussions, the complainants requested that the case be transferred to CAO’s Compliance function.
+A dispute resolution team visited the site in August and October 2011 to engage with the parties and explore resolution options.
+Following these discussions, the complainants requested a transfer to CAO’s Compliance function.
 The Assessment Report is available in English and Gujarati.

-In February 2012, the case was transferred to CAO Compliance for appraisal of IFC’s E&S performance.
+In February 2012, the case was transferred to Compliance for appraisal of IFC’s E&S performance.

-In July 2012, CAO completed the appraisal and determined that several issues raised by the complainants merited further inquiry.
+In July 2012, CAO completed the appraisal and found that several issues merited further inquiry.
 The Appraisal Report is available in English and Gujarati.

-In October 2013, CAO published its Compliance Audit report (Investigation Report, available in English and Gujarati) based on an investigation of the issues raised by the fishing communities in the complaint.
-While acknowledging the work done by IFC and CGPL in relation to E&S aspects of what is a large and complex project, the CAO compliance Audit validated key aspects of the complaint.
-Among the Audit’s key findings was that IFC’s E&S due diligence was not commensurate with project risks, including, for example, that vulnerable communities were not adequately considered at the time the project’s E&S risks and impacts were assessed.
-CAO also found shortcomings in IFC’s supervision of the project with respect to ensuring project compliance with applicable World Bank Group standards on air quality, marine environment, access to land, and project monitoring.
+In October 2013, CAO published its compliance audit (Investigation Report, available in English and Gujarati).
+While acknowledging IFC and CGPL’s efforts on E&S aspects of a large and complex project, the audit confirmed key elements of the complaint.
+It found that IFC’s E&S due diligence was not commensurate with project risks, including insufficient consideration of vulnerable communities during E&S risk and impact assessment.
+CAO also identified gaps in IFC’s supervision related to air quality, the marine environment, land access, and project monitoring.

-In November 2013, IFC published a statement and action plan (Available in English) in response to the Audit findings.
-CAO commenced monitoring of IFC’s actions to meet its action plan commitments.
-CAO issued its first monitoring report in January 2015, conducted a monitoring visit in February 2016, and published a second monitoring report in January 2017.
+In November 2013, IFC issued a statement and action plan (available in English) in response to the audit.
+CAO began monitoring implementation, and published its first monitoring report January 2015 and its second monitoring report February 2017, and conducted a monitoring visit in February 2016.

 In March 2025, CAO conducted a field visit.
 Communities continued to report declining environmental quality, reduced fish stocks, agricultural losses, coastal erosion, fly ash dust, salinity in water supplies, and health issues.
 While most complainant concerns likely stem from cumulative environmental impacts of industrial development in the region, CAO noted several impacts likely attributable to the IFC-financed project, including coastal erosion and ecosystem degradation near the plant’s cooling water outfall, fishkill from intake systems, coal dust and fly ash deposition, and skin irritation due to exposure to water discharged from the outfall.
 Mitigation measures identified included a recirculating cooling water system and a coastal protection program.

-CAO notes that the process has been unsatisfactory for complainants, whose concerns about health, livelihoods, and the environment remain unresolved.
-Looking forward, CAO considers that addressing the documented E&S challenges in the Mundra region would benefit from a collaborative approach.
-A regional program involving government agencies, multilateral development banks including the World Bank and Asian Development Bank (ADB), local industries, and affected communities could help address the cumulative impacts of industrialization and growth through ecosystem restoration, infrastructure development for safe water supply, and sustainable livelihood opportunities for affected communities.
+CAO noted that the process has been unsatisfactory for complainants, whose concerns about health, livelihoods, and the environment remained unresolved.
+CAO considered that addressing the documented E&S challenges in the Mundra region would benefit from a collaborative approach.
+A regional program involving government agencies, multilateral development banks including the World Bank and Asian Development Bank (ADB), local industries, and affected communities would help address the cumulative impacts of industrialization and growth through ecosystem restoration, infrastructure development for safe water supply, and sustainable livelihood opportunities for affected communities.

 Status